A New Level: Reception

 Metal Hammer ranked "A New Level" #11 on their list of the 50 best Pantera songs.
 They wrote: "A series of visceral, fidgeting riffs gives way to that immortal chorus: 'A new level of confidence and power...'
 It pretty much summed up the whole Vulgar Display... album."

 Guitar World considered "A New Level" to be the 3rd best Pantera song, writing that it is "arguably as well known as any of the Vulgar Display of Power cuts that were."
 They also wrote: "Its intro riff, built on a slowly ascending barrage of crushing chromatics, is as iconic as the opening of 'Walk' or 'Mouth for War'".

 Guitar World also ranked the song's solo number 5 on their list "The 25 Greatest Wah Solos of All Time".

 Revolver Magazine hosted a fan poll on the five best songs from Vulgar Display of Power and "A New Level" came second place.

 Spin writer Mike Gitter described the song as "anthemic".

 Madonna performance

-Pop singer Madonna performed a riff from "A New Level" on her Sticky & Sweet Tour.
-It was her long-time guitarist, Monte Pittman, who taught her the riff.
-She performed it during a medley version of her song "Hung Up".
+Pop singer Madonna performed the opening riff from "A New Level" in a medley version of her song "Hung Up" on her Sticky & Sweet Tour; the impetus for including the riff originated from her long-time guitarist, Monte Pittman, who taught her the riff as guitar practice.
 Anselmo was bemused by this: "She's never reached out to any of us, so I appreciate her homage, but I just don't understand it.
 But props to her for doing it."